erinkelsey/profiles-rest-api/README.md

 4. Update profile of logged in user
    - Change name, email and password
    - Only the logged in user can change their profile info
+5. Creating new feed items
+   - Only when user is logged in
+6. Updating feed items
+   - Only when user is logged in
+   - Only the user's feed items
+7. Deleting feed items
+   - Only when user is logged in
+   - Only the user's feed items
+8. Viewing other profile status updates
+   - All user

 ### API Endpoints